RoyalIcing/BrandCase/README.md

 # BrandCase

 Ever get annoyed seeing “Youtube” instead of “YouTube”?
 Me too.
-Here’s a list of brands with the correct casing.
+Here’s a list of brands with the correct casing and space separator.

 ----